seanj06/Burgers-R-Us-P5/README.md

 **Adding Reviews**

 If users are logged in they are shown a write a review button on the top of the review page.
-Clicking this button will bring them to the add a review form where they can rate the service 1-5 and as there comment
+Clicking this button will bring them to the add a review form where they can rate the service 1-5 and as their comment

 ![add-review](docs/features/add-review.png)